 I adore being a veterinarian.
 Besides my integrative and exotic medicine background, I also have a strong interest in dentistry, internal medicine and behavior.
 I have an adorable ex-laboratory cat named Finky, and we share my NE Portland home with my little running buddy, my adopted mix-breed dog, Goblin.

 I started my veterinary career over 11 years ago at NW Neighborhood Veterinary Hospital after completing my doctorate in Veterinary Medicine from Ohio State University.
 I have enjoyed growing with the clinic and being a part of your pets' lives.
 Over the years, I have taken a special interest in ophthalmology (eye) and feline medicine.

 My cat, Iris presides over my NE Portland home, which is also shared by my husband and lab/hound mix Hilo.
 We are religious about snowboarding, love to cook, and enjoy working in our garden.

-I was born and raised in Portland and graduated from nearby Lincoln High School and the University of Oregon (go Ducks!).
-I received my veterinary degree in 2006 from Oregon State University.
-Prior to joining Northwest Neighborhood, I practiced veterinary medicine in Olympia, Washington for seven years.
-My professional interests include dermatology, ultrasound, and end-of-life care.
-I share my home with my husband, two daughters, and a dog and cat.
-I am thrilled to be joining the team at Northwest Neighborhood Veterinary Hospital and I look forward to developing a bond with you and your pets.
+A Portland native, I received my veterinary degree in 2006 from Oregon State University.
+Prior to joining Northwest Neighborhood, I practiced veterinary medicine in Olympia, Washington.
+My professional interests include dermatology, geriatric medicine, and end-of-life care.
+I share my home with my husband, two daughters, and our dog, Kami.
+My personal interests include cooking, reading, outdoor activities, and anything artistic.